MicrosoftDocs/msteams-docs/msteams-platform/get-started/first-app-react.md

 1. Select **Azure** as the Frontend hosting type.
 1. You do not need additional cloud resources for this tutorial.
 Select **OK** to proceed.
 1. Select **JavaScript** as the programming language.
 1. Select a workspace folder for the app.
-The Toolkit creates a folder in your workspace for your project.
+The Toolkit creates a folder in this workspace for your project.
 1. Enter `HelloWorld` as the application name.
 Ensure that you use only alphanumeric characters.
 Select **Enter** to continue.

    The Teams app is created within a few seconds.